 An acquired brain injury (ABI) is brain damage that may affect a person of any age, from infancy through old age.
-Cerebral palsy, in some cases, may be the result of an acquired brain injury, damage that is caused after birth.
-With acquired cerebral palsy, it is easier to determine the ultimate cause, such as a fall, but it makes no difference to the severity of symptoms or course of treatment.
-At any age, an ABI may lead to mild to severe impairment and disability that is temporary or permanent.
-There are treatments and therapies though, that can help a person recover and learn to live with permanent disabilities.
+Cerebral palsy, in some cases, may be the result of an acquired brain injury when damage comes after birth.
+Treatments and therapies can help people recover and learn to live with permanent disabilities.

 Acquired Brain Injuries Defined

 A brain injury that is acquired occurs after birth.
 Some kind of external trauma like a blow to the head or an internal cause like an infection or stroke causes damage to the brain that results in an ABI.